MIND-FIRST PRACTICES

 If We The Dreamer proposes that one mind dreams the world, these reframes test that premise at the level of perception itself.
 Each practice offers a micro-reversal — a shift in how a scene, a self, or an event is interpreted.
 By re-viewing the moment through awareness rather than form, the experiment asks: what changes when the lens moves, but the world stays the same?

-[TUNING:] Dream It — Acting from the Dreamer’s Field
+1. Dream This — Acting from the Dreamer’s Field

-A repeatable field test for placing awareness before reaction.
+A repeatable field test for placing awareness before reaction and from reaction back to awareness.

 Field sketch — visual cue, not final symbol — perception dissolving into dream.